If you know of any other cool and/or helpful information or videos we can link to, let us know!

 Basic thread concepts specific to bikes, courtesy of Park Tools.
 It is helpful to know that you'll often see bolts or threads referred to as M5, M6, or M-whatever.
 The M refers to metric.

-Check out Pithy Bikes YouTube channel.
-Seriously.
-Steve's got a bucket of awesome going on over there.
+If videos are your jam, check out Pithy Bikes YouTube channel.
+Seriously, Steve's got a bucket of awesome going on over there.

 For a bunch of frame jig options, see our page "What do I need to build my first frame?"